 This charming region is not only known for its 40+ wineries but also for its stunning fall colours.
 Explore the countryside, hike one of their 13 trails, visit local farms, and enjoy the picturesque views of the vineyards and trees in their autumn glory.
 As with Niagara, rent a bike from one of a few local shops to tour the island.

-Time the best time to see the autumn foliage with Prince Edward County’s annual fall festival – Pumpkinfest on October 19th.
+Time the best time to see the autumn foliage with Prince Edward County’s annual fall festival – Pumpkinfest on October 18th.
+See map below for location and accommodations.

 Ontario Fall Colours Conclusion

-Even if affordability is an issue, climb to the highest peak in your area and take in the warmth of the autumn sun, the scent of the crisp falling leaves and the vibrance of the colourful foliage.
-Happy exploring!
+Even if affordability is an issue, do yourself a favour, climb to the highest peak in your area and take in the warmth of the autumn sun, the scent of the crisp falling leaves and the vibrance of the colourful foliage.
+These sights alone will guarantee a smile!

 Bookmark this post on Pinterest for future reference!